Anyon condensation and tensor categories: Bootstrap analysis

 In particular, let $\lambda, \gamma$ be two simple objects in $\EC_A^{loc}$, the $s$-matrix in $\EC_A^{loc}$ is given by \cite{bek2}\cite[Eq.\,(4.3)]{ko} (see also \cite[Eq.\,(3.56)]{cor}): \be s_{\lambda,\gamma}^A ~=~ \frac{1}{\dim A} \quad \raisebox{-40pt}{ } ~~. \ee

-Therefore, we draw our conclusion: \begin{pthm} If a system of anyons, described by a (unitary) modular tensor category $\ED$, is obtained via a condensation from another system of anyons given by a (unitary) modular tensor category $\EC$, then there is a condensable algebra $A$ in $\EC$ such that $\ED \simeq \EC_A^{loc}$ as (unitary) modular tensor categories and $A$ is the vacuum in $\ED$. \end{pthm}
+Therefore, we draw our conclusion: \begin{pthm} If a system of anyons, described by a (unitary) MTC $\ED$, is obtained via a condensation from another system of anyons given by a (unitary) MTC $\EC$, then $\ED$ consists of all deconfined particles.
+They form a (unitary) MTC $\EC_A^{loc}$, i.e. $\ED=\EC_A^{loc}$, where $A$ is a 2d-condensable algebra in $\EC$ and is the vacuum in $\EC_A^{loc}$. \end{pthm}

 We have thus completed our bootstrap analysis on the condensed phase $\ED$.